Loading...

 Opening an Options Trading Account

-2. Fill in your personal details.
+1. Fill in your details.

-3. Give your bank details.
+2. Enter your bank details.

-6. E-sign the application form.
+5. E-sign the application form.

-And done.
+And that's it.
 Your application process is complete.

 Options Trading: Things To Consider Before Trading

-• Nifty 50, at the time of the trade, was hovering around 10,500.
-I thought the price will cross 10,700.
+• At the time of trading, the Nifty 50 was hovering around the 10,500 mark and I expected the price to cross the 10,700 mark.
 So my strike price was 10,700.

 Options Trading: How To Trade, Buy & Sell Options With Example

-I have a 3-in-1 account with Kotak Securities with Options trading facility.
+I have a 3-in-1 account with Kotak Securities with an Options trading facility.
 I would be using this account to demonstrate how to buy/sell Equity (Nifty) options.
-Though I have chosen Nifty Options, the process remains same for all Options trading.
+Though I have chosen Nifty Options, the process remains the same for all Options trading.

 Buying the NIFTY Option